+I heard about this fascinating topic on the radio and scrambled to find out more.
 Since I’ve enrolled my own kids in school, I’ve noticed parents being concerned about their kids’ ages as they got ready for kindergarten.
 Would they be ready when school started?
 Would they be one of the smallest kids in their class?
 Perhaps another question is this – how much does their kindergarten age really matter?
-Parents Want Kids To Have Social And Competitive Edge I was one of the very youngest kids in my grade level.
-I was seventeen for the first couple weeks of college.
-This was also the case for my husband.
-Back in the 70's and 80's this was pretty common.
-Now, parents want to be sure their kids have a competitive edge and are old enough to handle the social aspects of school.

 Girls have known this for a long time – boys aren’t the only ones who know how to bully.
-But how many of you ever thought of reporting the girl who was cruel and demeaning to you at school?
-Did you ever label it bullying in your mind?
-You probably knew it was wrong, but just never knew what you were supposed to do with it Thankfully, some schools around the nation are finally recognizing this truth.
-Girl bullies are finally being pushed out of the shadows.
+But how many of you ever thought of reporting the girl who was cruel.